-Three words that come to mind after I attended the National Seminars Training Two-day Copywriter’s Workshop in Oakland, California.
+Dated.
+Generalized.
+Flat.
+These are the three words that come to mind after I attended the National Seminars Training Two-day Copywriter’s Workshop in Oakland, California.
 My attendance was the result of a long search for conferences and workshops designed specifically for copywriters, of which there are rather few.

 Learning and progress did I seek!

 Naturally, “The Complete Course on Creating Killer Copy Both Traditional and E-Media” caught my eye.
 Alas, the copywriting acuity ended there in a quiet burp passed through the nose.
+This is my National Seminars Training review.

 What it will cost you to attend